sambeau/deadcatbounce/README.md

 # Dead-Cat Bounce

-A German-style trading board-game design played with a standard pack of cards.
+A trading board-game design, played with a standard pack of cards.

 ## Concept